OmarAlfaSoftware/Galaxus/docs/First day documentation.md

 |             |             | **xlsx** | [Extended](TemplateFiles_E1E2E3_retail_ext_xlsx.zip?api=v2) |
 | **Merchant / EU-Hub** | **csv** | [Extended](Templatefiles_E1E2E3_marketplace_ext_csv.zip?api=v2) |
 |             |             | **xlsx** | [Extended](TemplateFiles_E1E2E3_marketplace_ext_xlsx.zip?api=v2) |

+the conclusion of first day:
+I knew that we work with files structure that we have some fixed structure for each stage, and also they some rules for the files content like columns and data, I can find it in Stage 1 file structure and also we have some Images and files that help me to see how should my code take the products and set it and the offers and the media,

+remain read from Stage3.